bearjcc/games/GAME_PIECES_CATALOG.md

 - Single-color style ensures consistent theming
 - Missing pieces 17-18 should be identified and documented when available

+## Important Discoveries

+1. **Style Independence**: The `_border`, `_multi`, and `_single` styles contain different sets of pieces, not just different visual treatments of the same pieces.

+2. **Multi-Style Analysis**: All multi-style pieces (00-18) appear to be variations of generic pawn-like figures, but the specific differences between indices require further detailed analysis.

+3. **Asset Structure**: Each color folder contains 3 complete sets of 19 pieces each, totaling 57 pieces per color across all 7 colors.

 ## Last Updated
 Generated on: $(date)
-Total pieces cataloged: 17 of 19 (pieces 17-18 pending identification)
+Total pieces cataloged:
+- Border style: 17 of 19 (pieces 17-18 pending identification)
+- Multi style: 19 pieces identified as generic pawn variations (specific differences pending analysis)
+- Single style: Pending analysis